Own-Data-Privateer/hoardy-mail/README.md

   - `--not-folder NAME`
   : mail folders to exclude; can be specified multiple times

-- message IMAP `SEEN` flag filters (default: depends on other arguments):
+- message IMAP `SEEN` flag filters (mutually exclusive, default: depends on other arguments):
   - `--any-seen`
   : operate on both `SEEN` and not `SEEN` messages
   - `--seen`